-Background of the 21MTC connector: This connector was never really planned for - It came about when ESU were creating a new Marklin decoder series (MFX) and Marklin needed also something with more pins to accommodate their 3 wire C-sine motor plus other functions.
+Background of the 21MTC connector: This connector was never really planned for - it came about when ESU were creating a new Marklin decoder series (MFX) and Marklin needed also something with more pins to accommodate their 3 wire C-sine motor plus other functions.

 It was quite quickly adopted by several other ESU clients including Bachmann, and can be found in all continents now - especially in UK and Europe where many brands use it.
-The 21MTC has gone global now and it is also used in AU locomotives on occasion.
+The 21MTC has gone global now.
 In USA it appears in Bachmann and PCM.